14. Mutations

 In this lesson, we will:

-• Explore syntax and write an to add tracks to a playlist
+• Explore syntax and write an to create a new listing

 • Learn about input types